Associate Professor Mark McDonnell

-Dr Mark D. McDonnell is a Senior Research Fellow (Lecturer C) at UniSA's Institute for Telecommunications Research (ITR).
-He currently holds an Australian Research Fellowship (2010-2014) awarded by the Australian Research Council (ARC) in the Discovery Projects scheme.
+Assoc Prof Mark D. McDonnell currently holds a five-year Australian Research Fellowship awarded in 2010 by the Australian Research Council (ARC) in the Discovery Projects scheme.
+He is a member of University of South Australia's Institute for Telecommunications Research (ITR).

 Assoc Prof McDonnell is Principle Investigator in the Computational and Theoretical Neuroscience Laboratory.

 The Laboratory's research is interdisciplinary, and overlaps electronic engineering and the biological sciences.
 We are motivated to answer fundamental scientific questions about information processing in neurobiology, that may lead to improved health, or inspire new technology.